 You may use PHP benchmark Script to compare hardware performance.
 To identify it is a hardware or software issue.

 If you think both Apache and PHP is not the bottleneck and you are using InnoDB, InnoDB performance optimization basics (redux) from MySQL Performance Blog is worth reading.
 Clear and conscious.

 What Scenarios will be Best for Multi-core Processor with Hyper-threading using Prefork Configuration

 But if you are running ZurmoCRM on Atom D2701, 4 concurrent session with 1 request within a session at a time is the best scenarios.
-Single session with many requests at a time won’t feel much improve by multi-core processor with hyper-threading.
+A single session with many requests at a time won’t feel much improve by multi-core processor with hyper-threading.

-If you are running LAMP without session, eg. WordPress with default configuration, browsing several pages in different tabs from the same browser will be served by different threads.
+If you are running LAMP without sessions, eg. WordPress with the default configuration, browsing several pages in different tabs from the same browser will be served by different threads.
 It’s up to the threads a processor may serve concurrently.

 - QNAP TS-269L

 - Wiki: Multi-core processor